 - Health and fitness spending intentions rose in December 2020, with actual spending activity stronger on the month even as Google searches declined.

 - Spending activity in the health space was up in December 2020 vs the previous year in chiropractors, dentists, doctors, ambulance service, hospitals, medical and health services, nursing & personal care, osteopaths and podiatrists.
 Spending in the fitness space was up for sporting apparel, bicycle shops, sports clubs, golf clubs and sporting goods stores.

 - The main area of weakness remains spending on commercial & professional sporting activities.

 Entertainment Spending Intentions

-- The strongest increases in spending in the year to November were seen in off-premise alcohol, eating out/restaurants, fast food restaurants, boat rentals, bowling alleys, pay TV, digital books/movies/music/games, music stores and video games.
+- Solid increases in spending in December 2020 (relative to December 2019) were seen in on-premises drinking places, off-premise alcohol stores, eating out/restaurants, fast food restaurants, art dealers & galleries, boat rentals, bowling alleys, pay TV, digital books, movies, music & games and music stores.

-- Weakness is still evident in spending on live music, billiards/pool establishments, dance halls/studies/schools, movie theatres and live performance theatres.
-We could see some improvement in these areas as capacity restrictions are eased.
+- Some weakness is still evident in spending on dance halls, studios & schools, movie theatres and live performance theatres.

 Education Spending Intentions

 - Education spending intentions were essentially flat in December 2020, with an increase in the number of education related transactions offset by a decline in Google search activity relative to the same month in 2019.